Website: Embracing Anxiety – Psychologist Kelly G. Wilson’s Approach

 Q. And these numbers are increasing?
 Are we more anxious now than we were a few years ago?

 A. It is a complicated question.
 Yes, there is some evidence to suggest that levels of anxiety and depression, as well as their lifetime prevalence, have increased markedly.
 But I would say we should be a little cautious with that.
 Me, with my age [69 años] Yes, I have been feeling depressed and anxious.
 And I have said it.
-If you asked my father about that, it’s unlikely he would answer you.
+If you asked my father regarding that, it’s unlikely he would answer you.
 And my grandfather would never have confessed to a psychological problem.
-I think it’s healthy for people to be able to talk about these things out loud.
-I’ve always been pretty open about mine.
+I think it’s healthy for people to be able to talk regarding these things out loud.
+I’ve always been pretty open regarding mine.
 I have mentioned my mental health history.
 Suicidal depression.
 Psychiatric hospitalization.
 And a severe addiction to drugs and alcohol until the age of 30.

 Q. Why is it important to say these things out loud?

-I grew up in the ’50s and ’60s, in this hyper-masculinized world, and anyone could make me cry.
+I grew up in the ’50s and ’60s, in this hyper-masculinized world, and anyone might make me cry.
 It was terrible to be a boy in this macho world.
 I cried easily, I was more interested in my mother’s sewing machine than in football.
 And I thought that vulnerability I had was the enemy.
 And I tried with all my might to push it down, to suppress it.
 And what ended up happening is that that same vulnerability has allowed me to listen to the suffering of others and not have to flee from it.
 What I thought was the enemy has become an incredible asset.
 Not without pain, but with purpose.

 You can follow EL PAÍS Salud y Bienestar in Facebook, X e Instagram.